 - The items in Palaces are 20% more likely to be discovered.

-Normal difficulty is a balance and it is the intended way to play Persona 5 Royal.
+Normal difficulty is perfectly balanced and the best way to play Persona 5 Royal.
 The Normal Difficulty is for players who can take a bit of beating and grinding while moving on in the game.
-The normal battles may not be challenging but the boss battles will test your mettle.
+The normal battles may not be challenging, but the boss battles will test your mettle.

-Normal Difficulty can be changed at any time in the game, just like easy.
+Normal Difficulty can be changed anytime in the game, just like easy.
 In the Normal difficulty, these are the perks you will find.

 - You will receive the standard amount of damage from enemies.